-This wax has very good holding power.
+This tacky wax has very good holding power.
 You will find you need less than you think.
-This small 1 1/4 inch block will be all you ever really need!
+This small 1-inch block will be all you ever really need!

-- Start with a very small amount, a little bigger than a poppy seed
+- Start with a minimal amount, a little bigger than a poppy seed

-- Work and warm the wax between your fingers to soften it.
+- Work and warm the tacky wax between your fingers to soften it.

 - To stick chip LEDs put a small amount of wax on the back (unlit) side of the LED and push it onto your surface.

-- If your LED will be shining through a Lens or a Window: put the wax on the front of the LED and push it onto the model.
+- If your LED will shine through a Lens or a Window: put the wax on the front of the LED and push it onto the model.

-- LEDs will shine right through the wax without noticeable loss of brightness.
+- LEDs will shine right through the wax without a noticeable loss of brightness.

 - And since LEDs do not get hot, the wax will never melt.